Nidal-Hasnaoui-zed/Side-bars/README.md

-hey how are you ? fin ?
+hey how are you ? fin ? <br>
-here you will find some  deffirent side bars . just chose one and wokr with it !
+here you will find some  deffirent side bars <br>
+just chose one and wokr with it ! <br>